zenustech/zeno/docs/BUILD_EXT.md

 You may optionally enable the embedded Python interpreter extension for Zeno by specifying `-DZENO_WITH_python:BOOL=ON` in arguments.

-> Note that we already embed a modified version CPython (https://github.com/zenustech/python-cmake-buildsystem) in this repository, you don't need to pre-install Python in your system at all.
+> Note that we already embed a [modified version CPython](https://github.com/zenustech/python-cmake-buildsystem) in this repository (as a submodule), you don't need to pre-install Python in your system at all.

 > The default version is 3.9.10, you may specify e.g. `-DPYTHON_VERSION=3.9.9` for using different version.